bakame-php/http-structured-fields/README.md

 - `insert` to add elements at a given position in the list;
 - `replace` to replace an element at a given position in the list;
 - `remove` to remove elements based on their position;
+- `sanitize` force re-indexation of the list if needed to remove key "gaps".

 Additionally, both classes implements PHP `ArrayAccess` interface as syntactic sugar methods around the `get`, `has`, `push`, `remove` and `replace` methods.